66Bunz/DroptopFour-DailyQuotes/README.md

 To use the Daily Quotes app you need to install <a href="https://www.deviantart.com/cariboudjan/art/droptop-four-762812007">Droptop Four</a>.<br>There are 2 ways to install this Rainmeter package:
 <ul>
-    <li>The first way is downloading the *.rmskin* package from <a href="https://github.com/66Bunz/DroptopFour-DailyQuotes/releases">the GitHub releases</a> or from <a href="https://www.deviantart.com/bunz66/art/DailyQuotes-1-0-0-895247999" target="_blank">my DeviantArt page</a>.
+    <li>The first way is downloading the *.rmskin* package from <a href="https://github.com/66Bunz/DroptopFour-DailyQuotes/releases" target="_blank">the GitHub releases</a> or from <a href="https://www.deviantart.com/bunz66/art/DailyQuotes-895247999" target="_blank">my DeviantArt page</a>.
 Opening the file will open the installer and, after making shure that the option *Load included skins* is ticked to open the readme document with the guide, you can click on install.</li>
   <li>The second way is cloning this repository in the <em>Droptop Community Apps</em> directory "<code>\Rainmeter\Skins\Droptop Community Apps</code>"</li>
 </ul>